mehrdadmoradabadi/gambitChallenge-back/Readme.md

 ## Setup

 This project is created using JAVA 17, so you need to have the version installed on your device.
-By cloning the repository you will need to compile it, and then you can run it in your local machine.
-This project works on port 8080 so make sure the port is open. there is a hard coded username and password for simple authentication you can use:
+By cloning the repository, you will need to compile it, and then you can run it on your local machine.
+This project works on port 8080 so make sure the port is open.
+There is a hard-coded username and password for simple authentication you can use:
 ```agsl
 user
 password